trychlos/pwix-tabbed/README.md

 ##### Identifiers management

 We dynamically allocate random identifiers for:

-- the `Tabbed` component, advertized as 'data-tabbed-id' in the DOM, and as 'tabbedId' in children data contexts
+- the `Tabbed` parent component itself, advertized as 'data-tabbed-id' in the DOM, and as `tabbedId` in events and children data contexts

-- each tab, advertized as 'data-tabbed-tab-id' in the DOM, and as 'tabbedTabId' in children data contexts
+- each tab, advertized as 'data-tabbed-tab-id' in the DOM, and as `tabbedTabId` in children data contexts

 ## Configuration